mfidino/zooniverse_subject_uploadeR/README.md

 ## Notes
 - This is written to work for PCs
 - This will now work for multiple photos per triggering event (i.e., you set a camera trap to take multiple photos when an animal comes across it)
+- For multiple photos per triggering event pictures are grouped together if they occur within 5 seconds of each other.
+If no delay is set between possible triggering events there is the possibility that a large number of photos can be grouped together.
+When this occurs, they are split apart based off of how many photos per trigger should be expected, which the user supplies to the `n_photos_when_triggered` object in `upload_photos_to_zooniverse.R`.
+- This will accomodate instances when there is variation in the number of photos per triggering event (e.g., 2 photos per trigger can be uploaded alongside 3 photos per trigger).
+Set `n_photos_when_triggered` to the maximum expected photos per trigger.
+For example, if you have between 1 and 3 photos per triggering event, set `n_photos_when_triggered` to 3.

 ## Setup
 panoptes-subject-uploader requires you to download Node.js (any version >=0.10.36).
 [Link to node.js site](https://nodejs.org/en/).